Angrycreative/Angry-Creative-Inspector/readme.txt

 3. Make sure the right log file path is set under the 'Settings/AC Inspector' menu in Wordpress

 == Changelog ==

+= 0.8.x =
+* WP CLI interactivity for running possible repair method when inspection yields errors
+* Completely rewritten and much improved file permissions inspection routine
+* Added the abilitiy to define HTTPD_USER (http daemon user name) in wp-config.php
+* Added the abilitiy to define FS_USER (file owner user name) in wp-config.php
+* Added repair method to file permissions routine using HTTPD_USER and FS_USER for setting ownerships
+* Added the abilitiy to define SITE_RELEASE_TIER (local/development/test/integration/stage/production) in wp-config.php
+* Added repair method to site visiblity routine using SITE_RELEASE_TIER for making the site public or private

 = 0.7.x =
 * Added repair method support for inspection routines